jasonsmorrow/TreehouseWeatherApp/README.md

 That link will lead to the page to subscribe for your own api.
 I would share mine, but they be expensive, yo!

 After the first commit, I will be working on creating the app myself.
 Since this assignment did not give a full rubric on what the final product will look like, I can't guarantee my solution will match the teachers.

+To use, on a command line run:

+node app.js <args>

+Where args are any number of zip codes or cities separated by spaces.
+I can't guarantee that the city will be the right one (state or country) since that fell beyond the scope of this project.